Local and Seasonal: Blueberry Crumble | KCET

 Since then, numerous hybrids have been created, some specifically designed for warmer climates.
 In Southern California, blueberries appear in farmers' markets from mid-May to late June.
 Look for plump fruits with taut skins.
 They should bounce around in their container when you gently shake it.
 If you arrive home from the market without devouring all of the indigo-colored berries, try baking this sweet, jammy blueberry crumble.
 I learned the recipe from my boyfriend, Graham, who made it during finals week when we were students at UC Berkeley.
 He didn't measure a thing.
 He simply tossed together a scoop of flour, half as much brown sugar, a pinch of salt, and a few pats of butter.
 The blueberries went into a baking dish with a sprinkling of sugar, and the topping was scattered over them.
 We ate the whole thing, straight from the oven, and it fueled us for our exams.
 For the following recipe, though, I did measure, testing the ingredient amounts until I found the ideal ratio of sweet fruit to crumbly streusel topping.

 This crumble is one of the simplest and best summer desserts.
 It requires few ingredients other than ripe berries, and the whole thing comes together in a matter of minutes.
 If you prefer to leave out the oats, call it a crisp instead of a crumble.
-That's the difference between the two desserts -- did you know?
+In case you have excess overripe fruit, just swap out the blueberries for them.

 2½ cups (12 ounces) blueberries